 “Let’s go!”
 Victoria yelled.

-I think it is because Santa Barbara is so beautiful, that when you add an apartment building it fails in comparison to the mansions and becomes “ghetto.”
+I think it is because Santa Barbara is so beautiful, that when you add an apartment building, it pales in comparison to the mansions and becomes “ghetto.”
 Pick this block up and drop it in South Central, though, and they would think you built a resort.
-Finally coming down the pavement near the dumpster, it was her, Green Eyes.
-She got in, we were ready to hit Santa Maria for cruise night, Lowriders, cholos, and a fun night awaited us.
+Finally, coming down the pavement near the dumpster, it was her, Green Eyes.
+She got in, we were ready to hit Santa Maria for cruise night.
+Lowriders, cholos, and a fun night awaited us.

 We pulled up to the Arco gas station on the corner of Mission and State.
 Victoria didn’t even need gas.

 “Hello ladies,” said a short, chubby, round-faced guy, white shirt thin enough to see his undershirt through, pants baggy but not creased.

 “Hi?”
 Victoria and I said together and then continued what we were doing.

 “So what’s the plan, can we hang out with you ladies?
 I’m Oscar.”